Medicare (Australia): myGov and Express Plus Medicare app

-National Disability Insurance Scheme (NDIS)
+National Disability Insurance Scheme

 A long-standing criticism of the Medicare schedule was its limited coverage of services to improve the lives of people with disability.
-This was addressed when the 2013 Australian federal budget (ALP) established the National Disability Insurance Scheme, which was progressively rolled out across the country between 2013 and 2020.
-It provides funding for health services beyond those in the Medicare schedule, and is administered by the National Disability Insurance Agency, an independent government agency.
+This was addressed when the 2013 Labor federal budget established the National Disability Insurance Scheme, which was progressively rolled out across the country between 2013 and 2020.
+It provides funding for disability supports which are not covered under Medicare, and is administered by the National Disability Insurance Agency and the private and non-government sector.